 Information Technology Services

-Requesting Access to An Employee’s E-mail/Attachments or Computer Files: UCOP Procedure
+Requesting Access to a Workforce Member’s E-mail/Attachments or Computer Files: UCOP Procedure

-The UC Electronic Communications Policy (ECP) establishes principles that protect the privacy of employees’ electronic communications, except in situations where legal requirements take precedence.
+The UC Electronic Communications Policy (ECP) establishes principles that protect the privacy of Workforce Members’ electronic communications, except in specific situations.

 - Electronic Communications Files.
 Electronic communications primarily consist of e-mail and attachments.
 If access to those electronic communications is required, the appropriate consent procedures must be followed, as described below.